Jacob ben Wolf Kranz: Books

-As the author himself had given no name to it, Abraham Bär Flahm, its editor, at first intended to call it "Chobot ha-Lebabot he-Chadash" (The New Duties of the Heart, a reference to an 11th Century famous book); but out of respect for the author, Bachya, he changed his mind.
-The editor also revised the work, and added to it a preface containing a sketch of Kranz's life, and glosses of his own under the title "Shiyyure ha-Middot".
-Moses Nussbaum of Przemyśl extracted from the author's "Ohel Ya'aqob" all the parables, and published them in one book entitled "Mishle Ya'aqob" (Cracow, 1886).
-Following an open letter by Abraham Flahm printed in the popular Hagaddah that year, he agreed to print Flahm's preface in the succeeding reprints.
+As the author himself had given no name to it, Abraham Bär Flahm, its editor, at first intended to call it "Chovos ha-Levavos he-Chadash" (The New Duties of the Heart, a reference to an 11th Century famous book); but out of respect for the author, Bachya, he changed his mind.
+The editor also revised the work, and added to it a preface containing a sketch of Kranz's life, and glosses of his own under the title "Shiyurei ha-Middos".
+Moses Nissenboim of Przemyśl extracted from the author's "Ohel Ya'akov" some of the parables, added some of funny stories in the Maggid's name and published them in one book entitled "Mishlei Ya'akov" ("The Parables of Jacob" Kraków, 1886).
+Following an open letter by Abraham Flahm printed in the popular Hagaddah that year claiming plagiarism and forgery, Nissenboim agreed to print Flahm's preface in the succeeding reprints.
 The agreement is kept to this day.
 Several parables never published till modern times, but passed on orally in the family, have been written down by Moshe Kranc, a descendant of the Dubner Maggid, in a book about business and Jewish tales: "The Hasidic Masters' Guide to Management".